valzi/hylia/src/pages/capital.md

 Stats as zombie.

 Tech installed in a character by a cyborg works but the character has an x-in-6 chance to become unthinking servant of AI (like the cyborgs) when tech is installed.
 X = the number of pieces of tech the character has installed, including the new one.

+##### 2 Defenders

+1d4 defenders.
+Built-in laser rifle in torso.
+Only attack in key-coded areas.
+Attack anyone not holding a matching key.

+##### 3 Avatar

+Cyborg that installs cybernetics on touch.
+Speaks for the AI on neutral or better reaction.
+Cybernetics grant new powers but become part of AI when number of cybernetic enhancements = level.
+Stats as wight.
+(1d6: 6, actually, this avatar is a gold dragon.)

+##### 4 Spy Drone

+Attempts to stay out of reach and out of sight.
+High-pitched, quiet whistle.
+Causes all AI-friendly encounters to be ambushed.
+2-6 encounter chance as long as it remains near.

+##### 5 Repair drone

+Ignores lifeforms unless attacked.
+Repairs items that are not held.
+1d4+1 if anything has been broken nearby recently.

+##### 6  Children of the Capital

+2d6 fighters.
+1 has a powerful artifact and is 20 years older than the rest.
+Motivated to gather implants and defend tech and community.
+Loyal to upper floors.

+##### 7 Cultists

+Worship the AI and consider the elders in the top level to be prophet-gods.
+Cultists avoid body modification by service to the AI.

+##### 8 Rival party

+### Tower A Map Key

+#### 1

+This waiting room is an airlock.
+Both doors are smashed, leaving ample room to enter.
+Benches, desk, rubble, and smashed videoscreens on floor.
+Screen-mounting frames on the wall.

+A rival party of 5 is trying to remove sand from ventilation to see why the vent is there..
+Chaotic.
+1 lvl 3 MU and 4 lvl 2 fighters.

+NE vent is blocked up with sand; it once allowed sleeping gas to prep intruders for full cyborg conversion.
+If unblocked, it leads to 17.

+SE to 2.

+#### 2

+Motionless avatar plugged into wall station on 1' high pedestal.
+Rubble on floor.
+Looks as if concrete walls smashed that once ran N to S on western edge, originally making a hallways on the W side.

+S to A.

+#### A

+Corridor.

+W 3.

+S to 4.

+#### 3

+Cultist with gangrenous leg with incomplete mod.
+Was to be given partial conversion for united godhood with AI.
+Didn't desire this.
+Has a list of items owed to elders and AI.
+AI list has overdue items.

+#### 4

+Empty

+#### 5

+Empty storage room.
+Metal shelves.
+Inventory spiral bound notebook describing fridge foods.
+Very cold.
+Bits of torn plastic film and empty TV dinner boxes.

+#### 6

+Defender trapped in vise.
+Carpenter's workshop.
+Tampering with Defender causes floor to push against ceiling.
+Defender will say "We become fuel."

+#### 7

+Cultist chiseling a statue of AI branding icon into tile removed from floor.
+When complete, stepping on the tile will shoot syringe up through hole in tile to tranquilize for body modding.

+#### 8

+Empty workroom.
+Some tools.

+#### 9

+Chisel near a wall.
+Row of syringe tile traps.
+Small indentation in floor.
+May be intentionally stepped over.
+Save or sleep.
+If activated, cyborgs come to install tech in victims, if any.

+#### 10

+Can feel a gust of wind at back upon entering as the door seals shut.
+All air is sucked out through vents in each corner of ceiling in 1 turn (10 minutes.)

+Doors are stuck.
+Open on 1 on 1d6.
+(2 if over 15 str or 2 working together.)

+Little treasure against northern wall.

+#### 11

+Gas enters the room (as a Sleep spell.
+Save.) and 1d6 Children of the Capital arrive in 1d4 turns to remove tech, especially implants.

+#### 12

+Defender constantly, noisily blasting laser at destroyed chest of corpse on floor.
+It's saying "access denied" before each shot.

+#### 13

+Empty storage room.
+Secret doors look exactly like other walls but sound hollow if hit.
+Sliding doors.
+Touch key to them to open.

 ### Utility Treasure